shanmugamjanaki/eRDFAnalyser/README.md

 This tool is available as open source code and in open executable form (both covered under the terms of the GNU General Public License version 3).

-eRDFAnalyser GUI can be run in MATLAB - version 1.1 was written in R2015a/b and has been tested up to R2016a.
-The executable (.exe on Windows only) requires MATLAB Runtime version 9.0 (2015b) to run - this can be downloaded from http://www.mathworks.com/products/compiler/mcr/index.html (one-time installation).
+eRDFAnalyser GUI can be run in MATLAB - it was written in R2015a/b and has been tested up to R2016a on Windows/Mac OS.
+This requires the following files to run: 'RDF_Analyser_GUI.fig', 'RDF_Analyser_GUI.m', 'Kirkland_2010'.txt and 'Lobato_2014.txt'.
+All files can be found in Release Downloads.
+The executable (eRDFAnalyser.exe) runs on Windows OS only.
+It requires MATLAB Runtime version 9.0 (2015b) to run - this can be downloaded from http://www.mathworks.com/products/compiler/mcr/index.html (one-time installation).

 Contact Information: